Cohen-Macaulay graphs with large girth: Cohen-Macaulayness versus Vertex decomposablity

+In this section we will classify Cohen-Macaulay graphs of girth at least $5$.
+First we recall a class $\mathcal{SQC}$ of well-covered graphs from \cite{RV}.
+This class is of interest since, as we will see, it contains all Cohen-Macaulay graphs of girth at least $5$.

-Recall that a $5$-cycle $C_5$ of a graph $G$ is called basic, if $C_5$ does not contain two adjacent vertices of degree three or more in $G$; a $4$-cycle $C_4$ is called basic, if it contains two adjacent vertices of degree two, and the remaining two vertices belong to a simplex or a basic $5$-cycle of $G$.
+A vertex $v$ of a graph $G$ is said to be {\it simplicial} if the induced subgraph of $G$ on the set $N[v]$ is a complete graph and we say this complete graph to be a simplex of $G$.
+A $5$-cycle $C_5$ of a graph $G$ is called {\it basic} if $C_5$ does not contain two adjacent vertices of degree three or more in $G$; a $4$-cycle $C_4$ is called {\it basic} if it contains two adjacent vertices of degree two, and the remaining two vertices belong to a complete subgraph or a basic $5$-cycle of $G$.
 A graph $G$ is in the class $\mathcal{SQC}$ if there are simplicial vertices $x_1,\ldots,x_m$; basic $5$-cycles $C^1,\ldots,C^s$; and basic $4$-cycles $Q^1,\ldots,Q^t$ such that

-and this forms a partition of $V(G)$, where $B(Q^j)$ is the set of two vertices of degree $2$ of the basic 4-cycle $Q^j$.
+and this forms a partition of $V(G)$, where $B(Q^j)$ is the set of two vertices of degree $2$ of the basic $4$-cycle $Q^j$.
 Such the graph $G$ is well-covered \cite[Theorem $3.1$]{RV}.
-Moreover, since the proof of this result, we also have a formula to compute the cardinality of a maximum independent set of such the graph
+Moreover, from the proof of this result, we also have a formula to compute the independence number of such graphs:

-The main result of this section says that all the graphs $G$ in the class $\mathcal{SQC}$ are vertex decomposable.
-The proof is divided some steps.
-First, one can see that this assertion holds for well-covered simplicial graphs.
+The first main result of this section says that all the graphs $G$ in the class $\mathcal{SQC}$ are vertex decomposable.
+The proof is divided into a number of steps.
+First, we deal with well-covered simplicial graphs.
 A graph $G$ is said to be simplicial if every vertex of $G$ belongs to a simplex of $G$.
-Using a characterization due to Prisner, Topp and Vestergaard in \cite[Lemma 2]{PTV}, one can see that all well-covered simplicial graph belong to the class $\mathcal{SQC}$.
+Using a characterization due to Prisner, Topp and Vestergaard in \cite[Lemma 2]{PTV} of such graphs, we see that all well-covered simplicial graphs belong to the class $\mathcal{SQC}$.
+Moreover,

 \begin{lem}[W2, Corollary 5.5] If $G$ is a (well-covered) simplicial graph, then $G$ is vertex decomposable. \end{lem}